CronDog

 MessageYou can leave this field as-isThe email body

-This tells iHook to check the tag_name field of the first entry in the release list, send an email notification whenever the value changed.
+This tells CronDog to check the tag_name field of the first entry in the release list, send an email notification whenever the value changed.

 4. Save task

-Click the CREATE button at the bottom of the task creation page:
+Click Create at the bottom of the task creation page.

 5. Test task